RenRenJuan/Green-Travel-Carbon-App/README.md

 * Expo Only and Full Native Android/iOS code levels.

-   Expo only version will be maintained as starter for the domain model.
+   Expo only version (in Ejectable) will be maintained as starter for the domain model.
    Mostly so that developers can use the simplest version without Google/Apple dev kits.

    The full react native code level will support the backend function and other enhancements.